‘Welcoming committee:’ Leaked video shows officers beating handcuffed Florida prisoner

 The Herald obtained two of those reports through unofficial channels.

-In the video, it is difficult to determine how much — of even if — Hernandez is resisting.
-The camera’s view is blocked by the officers who appear to be assaulting the inmate, sometimes while shouting “Stop resisting!”
-“Stop fighting!” or possibly “Stop biting!”
+In the video, it is difficult to determine how much — or even if — Hernandez is resisting.
+The camera’s view is blocked by the officers who appear to be assaulting the inmate, sometimes while shouting “Stop fighting!” or possibly “Stop biting!”

 Several current and former Florida prison officers told the Miami Herald that in such instances officers will sometimes deliberately block the camera’s view.